OGC Seeks Public Comment on adoption of new version of CityJSON as Community Standard

 A CityJSON file describes both the geometry and the semantics of the city features of a given area.
 A CityJSON object, representing a city, is as ‘flat’ as possible, i.e., the hierarchy of CityGML has been flattened out and only the city objects which are ‘leaves’ of this hierarchy are implemented.
 This considerably simplifies the storage of a city model, and furthermore does not mean that information is lost.

-The CityJSON v1.1 Community Standard Justification Document outlining the many changes is available for review and comment on the OGC Portal.
-The complete CityJSON v1.1 specifications are available on the CityJSON website.
-Comments are due by September 9, 2022, and should be submitted via the method outlined on the CityJSON v1.1 Community Standard’s public comment request page.
+The candidate CityJSON v1.1 standard is available for review and comment on the OGC Portal.
+Comments are due by DATE and should be submitted via the method outlined on the CityJSON v1.1 Community Standard’s public comment request page.

 The Open Geospatial Consortium (OGC) is a collective problem-solving community of more than 550 experts representing industry, government, research and academia, collaborating to make geospatial (location) information and services FAIR - Findable, Accessible, Interoperable, and Reusable.